datatrigger/datatrigger/content/post/spark_3_weighted_random_forest.md

 ---
 title: Weighted Random Forest with Spark 3
 summary: "The third version of the number one distributed computing framework Spark was released in June 2020.
-Sample weights support was implemented for tree-based algorithms : decision tree, gradient tree boosting and random forest.
+Sample weights support was implemented for tree-based algorithms: decision tree, gradient tree boosting and random forest.
 Today we experiment with this new feature on an imbalanced dataset about credit card fraud."
 date: 2020-09-06
 tags: ["spark", "pyspark", "python", "weight", "fraud", "random forest"]
 draft: false